 Dad’s resolve and education regarding organic farming continued.
 For several years in the late 1960’s, he traveled in the area on behalf of Hybrid Sales Company holding meetings and visiting with farmers to encourage them to adopt organic methods.

 When David returned to take over the farm in 1975, he did so with a vision and mission.
 Dad returned to the farm in 1978 and was active in its operation until his death in 2015.
-When Mike Herman joined the farm in 1985 (and the family in 1988) he also brought vision and passion.
-All three have been innovators and evangelists for organic agriculture.
-They have been active in many organizations to certify and promote organic agriculture, especially food production.
+They have been innovators and evangelists for organic agriculture, and have been active in many organizations to certify and promote organic agriculture, especially food production.
 The farm was certified organic in 1978.

 The Grain Place was incorporated in 1979 as a way to ensure its viability after Dad’s death.
 It is the intention of all eight present stockholders to transfer majority ownership to Grain Place Foundation.